digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_goals.md

 Discuss results in groups of goals (testing - explaining, understanding, describing) Ask students about the differences between types in the groups (what are the key characteristics you noticed?)

+Describing:

+- Shim2002: Narrative
+- Seuring2013: Descriptive

+Understanding:

+- Powell2004: Scoping
+- Belanger2011: Critical - highlight that privacy is a multilevel construct but rarely studied as such

+Explaining:

+- Melville2004: Theoretical
 - Otte-Trojel2016: Realist review

+Testing:

 - King2006b: Meta-analysis
-- Melville2004: Theoretical
 - Kitsiou2017: Umbrella
-- Belanger2011: Critical - highlight that privacy is a multilevel construct but rarely studied as such
 - Petter2008: Qualitative systematic
-- Powell2004: Scoping
-- Shim2002: Narrative
-- Seuring2013: Descriptive

 Possible additions:
 - Zhao2014: Scoping